pilar122/JavaScript-Challenge-Password-Generator/README.md

-#Password-Generator
+Password-Generator

 This website was designed to help me understand JavaScript.
 In this challenge I was tasked with creating the JavaScript code for a password generator.
+This project contains js,html and css.

+url: file:///Users/albapilarte/Desktop/password%20generator/develop/index.html